Malaysia to South Korea By Air freight, Container ship or Road

 More about shipping cargo and freight from Malaysia to South Korea by Air, Ocean and Road

-There are scheduled container ships that depart 1-2 times a week from Tanjung Pelepas (MYTPP) and arrive into Gwangyang (KRKAN) around 8 days 8h later.
-These services are operated by Maersk, Evergreen and Evergreen.
+There are scheduled container ships that depart 1-2 times a week from Tanjung Pelepas (MYTPP) and arrive into Gwangyang (KRKAN) around 8 days 3h later.
+These services are operated by Maersk, Evergreen and Maersk.

 The quickest flight from Malaysia to South Korea takes around 6h 30m.
 Flights depart from Kuala Lumpur International Airport (KUL) and arrive at Incheon International Airport (ICN).

 Scheduled flights between Kuala Lumpur International Airport (KUL) and Incheon International Airport (ICN) depart every few hours.
-These flights are serviced by Korean Air, Malaysia Airlines, AirAsia X, Batik Air Malaysia, China Eastern Airlines, Vietnam Airlines, Xiamen Air, VietJet Air, China Eastern Airlines, Philippine Airlines, Qingdao Airlines, Air China, China Eastern Airlines, Scoot, Cebu Pacific and Singapore Airlines and the typical transit time is around 6h 30m.
+These flights are serviced by Korean Air, Malaysia Airlines, AirAsia X, Batik Air Malaysia, VietJet Air, Vietnam Airlines, China Airlines, EVA Air, China Eastern Airlines, China Postal Airlines, VietJet Air, China Eastern Airlines, China Southern Airlines, Qingdao Airlines, Air China, Scoot and Singapore Airlines and the typical transit time is around 6h 30m.

 The distance between Malaysia and South Korea by cargo ship is 2,557 Nautical Miles (4,735 Kilometres / 2,942 Miles).
 This distance is measured by sea between Tanjung Pelepas (MYTPP) and Gwangyang (KRKAN).